mehdi-farsi/indie_weeklies-issue-generators/docs/decisions.md

 ### 3. Ranking Algorithm

-- Composite score = engagement × 0.4 + author_followers × 0.6
+- Composite score = engagement × 0.4 + account_popularity × 0.6
-- This balances the importance of the tweet's popularity with the author's influence.
+- This balances the importance of the tweet's engagement with the author's popularity in the indie hacking community.
+- Account popularity scores are stored in the indie_accounts.csv file and are based on the account's relevance and influence in the indie hacking community.
 - Tweets are sorted by this score in descending order.

 ### 4. Tweet Summarization